The ultimate guide to bitcoin-backed Loans

 Origination fees

-For Bitcoin loans, origination fees are the fees paid to initiate the loan.
-This is a one-time fee that is paid up front and deducted from the loan amount.
-At Unchained Capital, the origination fee depends on the duration of the loan.
+For bitcoin-backed loans, origination fees are the fees paid to initiate the loan.
+This is a one-time fee that is paid up front and deducted from the principal loan amount before the net amount is disbursed to the borrower in accordance with the loan agreement.

 Some lenders will add an origination fee on top of the loan amount.
-For example, using $10,000 as a loan amount requested, they will deposit $10,000 into the client’s bank account and charge them a $100 origination fee.
-In this case the loan amount will be $10,100.
-Other lenders, such as Unchained Capital, deduct the origination fee from the loan amount requested, meaning if a client requests $10,000, $9,900 is deposited into their bank account and the $100 origination fee is deducted from the amount requested.
+For example, using $10,000 as a principal loan amount requested, they will deposit $10,000 into the client’s bank account and charge them a $100 origination fee.
+In this case, the principal loan amount will be $10,100.
+Unchained deducts the origination fee from the principal loan amount requested, meaning if a client requests $10,000, $9,900 is deposited into their bank account and the $100 origination fee is deducted from the amount requested.

 Interest rate: What is the APR?